pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 Some people are secretive and vague about upholding the party's leadership, a major issue of principle, and some people downplay or even openly deny the party's leadership, and so on.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has taken a clear stand on upholding and strengthening the party's leadership, expounded a series of major issues with direction and principle, effectively clarified ambiguous understanding, and declared a firm position and high confidence in the party's leadership.
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has taken a clear stand on upholding and strengthening the party's leadership, expounded a series of major issues with direction and principle, effectively clarified ambiguous understanding, and declared a firm position and high confidence in the party's leadership.
 Over the past few years, no matter what field and